oracle-livelabs/oic/opa-for-fusionApps/get-started-opa/create-structured-process-app/create-structured-process-app.md

 1. Click *Create*.
 The **Create Application** side pane opens.

 2. In the Title field, enter *Travel Request Application*.
 The title can have spaces and special characters.

-		Note that by default the Identifier Name field gets auto-populated with the title you enter.
+> **Note:** By default the Identifier Name field gets auto-populated with the title you enter.

 Tip: You can modify the default identifier to a name of your choice.
 For example: TravelRequestApp_1.
 But keep in mind that it has more restrictions than the title.
 For example, it supports hyphen (-) and under score (_) but does not support space, and it always begins with an alphabet (A-Z) but supports alphanumeric values also.

 3. Enter a meaningful description in the **Description** field.